-BizLibrary earns between three and five stars of five-star reviews on third-party websites, but seems to have more variability in their reviews than the others LMS tools we evaluated.
+BizLibrary earns between three and five stars of five-star reviews on third-party websites but seems to have more variability in their reviews than the other LMS tools we evaluated.
 What clients tend to praise most is the customer service and technical support they receive.
 What users don’t love is the user interface and complex navigation, especially for employees who aren’t very tech savvy.

 For businesses that have a variety of training needs, from IT skills to safety and compliance, BizLibrary provides an LMS and includes with it thousands of high-quality online and video-based courses curated from top training providers.
 That allows you to save money on outside training and travel expenses while tracking all your various employee training needs in one system.